Advertiser Disclosure

 With that, let’s look at a few great ways to use your Citi ThankYou Points!

-There are plenty of great uses of Avianca LifeMiles, but one of the best values is on domestic short-haul flights with its Star Alliance partner United.
+There are plenty of great ways to redeem Avianca LifeMiles, but one of the best values is on domestic short-haul flights with its Star Alliance partner United.
 You can book tickets for as few as 7,500 miles each way.

 Here are a few routes you could book at these rates: